UTSC-CSCC09-Programming-on-the-Web/project-healthy-algos/README.md

 ## Version Milestones
 - Alpha: aim to complete user login and stripe, as well as a basic plane and agent sprites (and potentially player movement)
 - Beta: implement basic task queue and AI powered agents
-- Final: increase AI action choices and increase dynamic player interaction
+- Final: increase AI action choices and increase dynamic player interaction + deployment

 ## Starting the backend
 1. `cd backend`